The Ann Arbor News: Website

 The Ann Arbor News was replaced by a website, AnnArbor.com, which carried daily news stories and was accompanied by print editions on Thursdays and Sundays.
 Of the 272 people employed as of the announcement of the paper's closing, "more than a dozen" were hired for AnnArbor.com.

 The closure also ended Livingston Community News, a free weekly newspaper for Livingston County published from 2003 to 2009 by the Ann Arbor News.

 The company closed the Ann Arbor Business Review at the same time and moved the weekly publication under the brand of AnnArbor.com.
 Several employees of Ann Arbor Business Review were hired by the new company.

 The Ann Arbor News is believed to be the first daily newspaper to fail in an American city with only one for-profit daily newspaper.
 (A Monday-through-Friday paper, The Michigan Daily, is the student newspaper of the University of Michigan and is non-profit.)

 Renaming

-In 2013, AnnArbor.com was transitioned to MLive.com along with Advance Publications' other Michigan newspapers and renamed The Ann Arbor News.
+In 2013, AnnArbor.com was transitioned to MLive.com along with Advance Publications' other Michigan newspapers and renamed back to The Ann Arbor News.